Keyboard shortcuts

 GC tracingWalk methods, superclass, fields, receiver, and bound method

-Classes tie together every system we've built: the GC heap, closures, upvalues, and MLIR code generation.
-There's no new fundamental mechanism — just new combinations of what already exists.
-That's how you know the architecture is right.
+Classes tie together every system we’ve built: the GC heap, closures, upvalues, and MLIR code generation.
+There’s no new fundamental mechanism — only new combinations of what already exists.
+That’s how you know the architecture is right.